princess-bubbl3-gum/Superstore-Data-Analysis/README.md

 # Superstore-Data-Analysis
-Exploratory data analysis on Superstore dataset using Python to uncover key business insights
+Exploratory Data Analysis (EDA) of Superstore sales data to extract insights using Python, Pandas, and Matplotlib.